Table of Contents

 Place one foot on the opposite thigh and other foot under the opposite thigh.
 This is Hero Posture.

 Note: Modern Hero posture taught under different styles are imaginary one.
 All Medieval text describes the posture with one foot on the opposite thigh.
-Only the placing of other foot is different.
+Only the placing of the other foot is different.
 Some texts are saying it should be placed under the same thigh and some texts say that it should be placed under the opposite thigh.
 Hence one should avoid the modern version which is baseless and follow any one of two versions of yoga texts.

 One can extend the final position from ten minutes to three hours.